common sense

 Most foreigners recognize June 4, 1989 as the day China turned the Army on its own people.

-Chinese sensors try every year at this time to erase the memory of the brutal crackdown.
+Chinese censors try every year at this time to erase the memory of the brutal crackdown.
 They block websites that mention anything in relation to the day the tanks rolled.
 The international condemnation was swift.
 The Communist government lost a lot of foreign investment it desperately needed.
 So what lessons were learned by students, citizens and democracy advocates?
 How did the party change after this?

 Crackdowns are swift and brutal.
 From illegal churches to online dissenters, the long arm of the state moves quickly.
 The government allows protests and even radical demonstrations, as long as the victims are foreign embassies or foreign companies.
 In this way the angry ‘masses’ are allowed to vent frustration without challenging the legitimacy of the CCP.
 An inherent trade-off exists on the mainland, prosperity for compliance.
 As long as China keeps its population working and its economy growing they won’t bother with this democratic ‘silliness’.
 So far the structure has held together well enough, longer than a lot of foreigner observers thought.
 But no one really knows when a spark could ignite another round of rebellion.